 The United Nations Development Programme and the Government of the Maldives commissioned the drafting of a penal code based upon existing Maldivian law, which meant primarily a codification of Shari'a.
 This is the Final Report of that codification project.
 A description of the process that produced this Report and the drafting principles behind it, as well as a discussion of the special challenges of codifying Islamic criminal law, are contained in an article at http://ssrn.com/abstract=941443.

 Robinson, Paul H. and Criminal Law Research Group -- University of Pennsylvania, "Final Report of The Maldivian Penal Law & Sentencing Codification Project: Text of Draft Code (Volume 1) and Official Commentary (Volume 2)" (2006).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 290.

 Comparative Politics Commons, Criminal Law Commons, Criminology Commons, Criminology and Criminal Justice Commons, Law and Society Commons, Law Enforcement and Corrections Commons, Near Eastern Languages and Societies Commons, Other Law Commons, Other Religion Commons, Public Law and Legal Theory Commons, Race and Ethnicity Commons, Religion Law Commons, Sociology of Culture Commons